Bath, Somerset: History

-Stone, Bronze, and Iron Ages
+Pre-Roman and Roman

 The hills in the locality such as Bathampton Down saw human activity from the Mesolithic period.
 Several Bronze Age round barrows were opened by John Skinner in the 18th century.
 A long barrow site believed to be from the Early Bronze Age Beaker people was flattened to make way for RAF Charmy Down.
 Solsbury Hill overlooking the current city was an Iron Age hill fort and the adjacent Bathampton Camp may also have been one.